Skip to content

 For most authors, the answer to “should I be touching this setting?” is “only if you know why you want to.”
 The defaults are tuned to work for the common case.
 The knobs exist for the uncommon cases.

-- Engine behavior.
-What the LLM engine does under the hood — routing decisions, context compression, tool registry, caching — is engine behavior.
-You influence it through settings (especially Models), but the settings expose a curated surface, not every knob.
+• Engine behavior.
+What the Divinity Engine does under the hood — handler dispatch, tool registry, authored-library rendering, caching — is engine behavior.
+You influence a curated subset through settings, but most handler contracts are fixed so results stay reproducible.

 The settings modal is about the user-preference surface.
 If you’re looking for something and can’t find it, ask whether it’s actually a preference or whether it’s project data, system state, or engine internals — the answer might be that it’s configured somewhere else.

 Global settings live with your user profile, not with any specific project.
-Theme, keyboard shortcuts, default editor width, your LLM provider credentials — these follow you across every project you open.
+Theme, keyboard shortcuts, default editor width, and performance preferences follow you across every project you open.

 Per-project settings live inside the project’s data directory.
 Project-specific name format, project-specific category tree, project-specific backup preferences — these apply only to the project they’re configured in.